GetPageSpeed/nginx-extras-docs/docs/lua/memcached.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-memcached [v0.16](https://github.com/openresty/lua-resty-memcached/releases/tag/v0.16){target=_blank} released on Apr 30 2021.
+This document describes lua-resty-memcached [v0.17](https://github.com/openresty/lua-resty-memcached/releases/tag/v0.17){target=_blank} released on Jun 17 2022.

 <hr />